chrisbraddock/node-cgmon/README.md

     `email.to` - array of notification to email addresses *exmaple ['joe@example.com', 'mary@example.com']*

-    `email.subject` - subject for notification emails *(default 'cgmon')*
+    `email.subject` - subject for notification emails

-    `email.template` - html template used to format email message *(default 'email-template.html)*; this file can be found in the project root and customized if desired
+    `email.template` - html template used for emails (this file can be found in the project root and customized if desired)

 3. **Copy start_miner_example.sh** to **start_miner.sh**
 4. **Edit start_miner.sh** for your environment; *modify the paths to cgminer